 Can Eczema Be Treated Naturally by a Naturopath?

-Eczema can be treated naturally by a naturopath through lifestyle changes, dietary adjustments, the use of natural herbs and supplements, and physical treatments such as acupuncture.
+Eczema can be treated naturally by a naturopath.
+They may suggest lifestyle changes, dietary adjustments, natural herbs and supplements, and physical treatments like acupuncture.

-Naturopathic treatments for eczema are becoming increasingly popular as people look for alternatives to conventional medicine which can carry many unwanted side effects.
+Naturopathic treatments for eczema are gaining popularity as people seek alternatives to traditional medicine, which can have unwanted side effects.

 How Do Naturopathic Doctors Treat Eczema?